 The FIX benchmark measures the alignment of given features with respect to expert knowledge, which may be either explicitly specified as labels or implicitly given as a scoring function.

 Instead of individual features, users often understand high-dimensional data in terms of semantic collections of low-level features, such as regions of an image or phrases in a document.
 In the figure above, a pixel as a feature would not be very informative, but rather the pixels that make up a dog in the image would make more sense to a user.
 Furthermore, for a feature to be useful, it should align with the intuition of domain experts in the field.
-That is, an interpretable feature for high-dimensional data should satisfy the following properties:
+Therefore, an interpretable feature for high-dimensional data should satisfy the following properties:

 1. Encompass a grouping of related low-level features, e.g., pixels, tokens, to create a meaningful high-level feature.